Nimrod Was Actually a Fine Hunter: Britain’s MRA4 Program

-Dec 14/11: Britain is really missing its Nimrod patrol planes.
+Dec 14/11: Missed.
+Britain is really missing its Nimrod patrol planes.
 They had to dispatch a Type 42 destroyer from Portsmouth on the English Channel, to watch a Russian battlegroup 25 miles off of Scotland that included the Admiral Kuznetzov aircraft carrier.

 May 16/11: Missed over Libya.
 During the war against Libya’s Qadaffi regime, US Navy P-3s are required, in order to keep watch over British ships operating off of Libya’s coast.
 The Sun.